 - 1. The student's self-report of their experience of a disability, barriers, and effective and ineffective accommodations. - 2.
 The impressions and conclusions formed by qualified professionals during interviews and conversations with the student. - 3.
 An evaluation of the effectiveness of previously implemented or provisional accommodations.
-Experienced disability professionals should feel comfortable using their observations of students' language, performance, and strategies as an appropriate tool in validating student narrative and self-report.
+Experienced disability professionals should feel comfortable using their observations of students' language, performance, and strategies as an appropriate tool in validating student narrative and selfreport.

-The Vice President for Student Affairs determines whether the documentation submitted is adequate to support certification or a requested accommodation and whether the individual preparing the documentation is qualified to make the diagnosis at issue.
+The 504/ADA Coordinator determines whether the documentation submitted is adequate to support certification or a requested accommodation and whether the individual preparing the documentation is qualified to make the diagnosis at issue.